Location: 331 Peterson Service Building 0005 Phone: (859) 257-1402 Fax:(859) 323-1954

 In many cases these scholars may be a resident/citizen of a country other than the Unites States and for payment purposes are generally referred to as "nonresident aliens" (NRA).
 The procedures for making payments to an NRA differ significantly from those for payment to a citizen of the United States.
 Departments that invite an NRA to the University, and plan to make a payment to them for any purpose (honorarium, independent contractor services, reimbursement of expenses, etc.) are encouraged to become familiar with the unique payment requirements.
 Please see Business Procedure E-7-7 (PDF).

-Listed below are frequently asked questions and answers along with other information that departments considering inviting an NRA to the University of Kentucky may find helpful.
+See frequently asked questions and answers for other information that departments considering inviting an NRA to the Univeristy of Kentucky may find helpful.

 Most foreign scholars and researchers enter the U.S. with a J-1 visa, which allows them to teach or conduct research while on campus.
 Most other visa types limit the nature and locations of work that can be performed by the visitor.
 As general rule, visa types F, H, J, M, or Q will be eligible for payment for services (visiting speaker fees or independent contractor services), an honorarium and expense reimbursement but visa type B only allows for payment of an honorarium and reimbursement of expenses.
 Other limitations also exist for visa type B, such as the person cannot have been paid by more than five (5) other institutions within the previous six (6) month period.